Comprehensive STD Panel Popular

 About Our Comprehensive STD Panel

-- HIV Type 1 and 2 via 4th Generation Duo Antigen/Antibody test - A blood test that detects strain 1 and strain 2 of the HIV virus by determining if both HIV antibodies and HIV antigens are present.
+HIV (Type 1 and type 2) – We use a blood test via 4th generation DUO Antigen/Antibody that detects both strain 1 and strain 2 of the HIV virus.
+The test will determine if both HIV antibodies and HIV antigens are present in the blood.

 Gonorrhea Test – Also called “the clap,” our gonorrhea test is a urine test that detects the presence of Neisseria gonorrhoeae bacteria.

-- Syphilis RPR test - Our Rapid Plasma Reagin (RPR) syphilis blood test looks for antibodies created by the immune system to fight a syphilis infection.
+Syphilis RPR test – The RPR (Rapid Plasma Reagin) blood tests looks for antibodies that the body’s immune system creates to fight off a syphilis infection.

 The recommended minimum window period for these STDs using our test methods are as follows:

 - HIV 1 & 2 Antibody Testing - 1-3 months after potential exposure.
 (Note: The RNA Test can detect as soon as 9-11 days after potential exposure).

-- Herpes Type 1 & Herpes Type 2 Testing - 4-6 weeks post potential exposure.
+- Herpes Type 1 & Herpes Type 2 Testing - 4-6 weeks after potential exposure.

-- Chlamydia Test - 1-5 days post potential exposure.
+- Chlamydia Test - 1-5 days after potential exposure.

-- Gonorrhea Test - 2-6 days post potential exposure.
+- Gonorrhea Test - 2-6 days after potential exposure.

-- Hepatitis A Test - 2-7 weeks post potential exposure; the hepatitis A virus averages a 28-day incubation period.
+- Hepatitis A Test - 2-7 weeks after potential exposure; the hepatitis A virus averages a 28-day incubation period.

-- Hepatitis B Test - 6 weeks post potential exposure; hepatitis B can occasionally be detected as early as 3 weeks post-exposure, however for the most accurate results, we recommend getting tested after 6 weeks.
+- Hepatitis B Test - 6 weeks after potential exposure; hepatitis B can occasionally be detected as early as 3 weeks post-exposure, however for the most accurate results, we recommend getting tested after 6 weeks.

-- Hepatitis C Test - 8-9 weeks post potential exposure.
+- Hepatitis C Test - 8-9 weeks after potential exposure.

-- Syphilis - 3-6 weeks post potential exposure.
+- Syphilis - 3-6 weeks after potential exposure.